-The Marketing Interactions & Consumer Behaviour research group brings an interdisciplinary approach to marketing and social sciences drawing on knowledge from many fields, such as communications, psychology, sociology, anthropology, philosophy, and economics.
-The group’s interest on the social/civic impact of marketing phenomena reflects the mission of the School of Business and Management, which is to promote social justice, sustainability and good governance in the management of private, public and voluntary organisations through our research and education.
-The scholarly work is characterised by the use of both qualitative (for example, cultural analysis, rhetorical analysis, ethnographic studies, discourse analysis, critical marketing perspectives) and quantitative (for example, survey and experimental methodologies, structural equation modelling, latent class analysis, quantitative content analysis, text mining, natural language processing) methodologies.
-The cluster of researchers working in marketing and communications at Queen Mary University of London benefits from research collaborations within the school and university, as well as collaborations with other universities, external companies, charities, the public, and governmental bodies.
+The Marketing Interactions and Consumer Behaviour Group(MICB) examines marketing phenomena in both B2C and B2B contexts and brings an interdisciplinary approach to marketing that draws on knowledge from many fields, such as business management, psychology, communications, sociology, anthropology, philosophy, and economics.
+The scholarly work is characterised by the use of both quantitative (for example, survey and experimental methodologies, structural equation modelling, latent class analysis, quantitative content analysis, text mining, natural language processing) and qualitative (for example, cultural analysis, rhetorical analysis, ethnographic studies, discourse analysis, critical marketing perspectives) methodologies.
+MICB researchers at Queen Mary University of London benefit from research collaborations within the school and university, as well as collaborations with other universities, external companies and business, charities, the public, and governmental bodies.

 For further information, please contact Dr Danae Manika (firstname.lastname@example.org)